Mythical Games raises $75M to build an NFT game engine – TechCrunch

 Mythical Games, an NFT games startup based out of Los Angeles, has banked a $75 million raise from new and existing investors betting on the startup’s aim to expand the ambitions of their first title and locate a substantial platform opportunity amid helping developers build blockchain-based gaming experiences.

 The round was led by WestCap.
-Existing investors were joined by 01 Advisors, Bilibili, Gary Vaynerchuk, the Glazer family, Moore Capital, and Redbird Capital in the Series B funding.
+Existing investors were joined by 01 Advisors and Gary Vaynerchuk’s VaynerFund in the Series B funding.
 The startup has raised a whopping $120 million to date.

 The company has been building a title called Blankos Block Party that seems to be Fall Guys meets Roblox meets Funko Pop.
 The PC game capitalizes on a number of big social gaming trends around user-created content, while adding in a marketplace where users can buy avatar figures and accessories crafted by a variety of artists and designers that Mythical has partnered with.
 Users can buy or sell the limited run or open edition items through their marketplace.
 Unlike some other NFT platforms, the goods live on a private blockchain so they can’t be re-sold on public marketplace platforms like OpenSea.